raselmeya94/retrieval-augmented-qa-bangla/Project_Setup.md

 python pdf_to_vectordb/create_vectordb.py
 ```

 > After completion, you will see a `vector_store` directory containing vector embedding data, and a `chunks.txt` file with the processed PDF chunks for observation.
-IF Chunks.txt are present text that means vectordb created..
+If Chunks.txt is present, it means VectorDB was created.
-**Note:** This step for single times.
+**Note:** This step is for a single time.
 ---

 ## 5. Run FastAPI Application